 A Cleveland Clinic team, in collaboration with public health officials and area hospitals in Northeast Ohio and Florida, has been working to get more doses as soon as possible.
 We’re also making sure they’re stored and distributed according to guidance from the CDC and state authorities.

-In the meantime, we must all continue taking important precautions to help slow the spread of the virus.
+Until we have reached herd immunity, we must all continue taking important precautions to help slow the spread of the virus.
 This includes wearing a mask, washing and sanitizing your hands frequently, social distancing and limiting gatherings.

 Getting everyone who wants to be vaccinated against COVID-19 will still take several more months.
 We know many of you are eagerly awaiting your turn.
 Thank you for your patience.
 We’re following state and federal guidelines to give vaccines as quickly and safely as possible as we get them.
-However, the number of vaccines available is still limited.

 If you’re a Cleveland Clinic patient or Ohio resident who is interested in getting the COVID-19 vaccine at one of our vaccination sites, please visit our Ohio vaccination page.